-The Staff Council shall serve as a liaison between the Staff, and other administrators (classified as SAAOI, the highest level of administrative officers which include: the Chancellor, Provost, Vice Chancellor for Advancement, Chief of Staff and Vice Chancellor for Economic Development, Vice Chancellor for Business Affairs, Chief Technology Officer, Chief Marketing Officer, Vice Provosts, Director of Library Services, and General Counsel).
+The Staff Council shall serve as a liaison between the staff, and other administrators classified as SAAOI, the highest level of administrative officers which include: the chancellor, provost, vice chancellors, vice provosts, deans, chief of staff and general counsel.

 Article III: Membership

 1. Membership on the UNCSA Staff Council is open to all staff (as described in Section I) who are elected to serve as a representative or alternate.

 2. UNCSA Staff Council representatives will serve for two years